 The University is committed to its mission and strategic plan.
-Our budget priorities are developed through the plan's prism with the underlying principles of meeting current needs, anticipating and preparing for future needs and implementing our strategic goals.
+Our budget priorities are developed through their prism with the underlying principles of meeting current needs, anticipating and preparing for future needs and implementing our strategic goals.
 We also are aware of the current realities including the uncertain social and economic environments as well as the impact of the Covid-19 pandemic.
 The University's fiscal year 2020 operations were significantly affected by the outbreak of the novel coronavirus.
 The institution incurred expenditures and revenue loss due to campus closures and the transition to online education.
-Additional costs were incurred as the institution prepared to reopen the campus for the Fall 2020 semester.
-And while thankful that Congress provided financial support for colleges and universities in the CARES (Coronavirus Aid Relief and Economic Security) Act, CSU did not fully recover revenue losses because of the initial COVID-19 pandemic impacts.
+Additional costs were incurred as the institution prepared to reopen the campus for the fall 2020 semester.
+And while thankful that Congress provided financial support for colleges and universities in the CARES Act, CSU did not fully recover revenue losses because of the initial COVID-19 pandemic impacts.
 Despite these challenges, enrollment expectations are encouraging.
 The fall 2020 enrollment increased by 2.5%.
 The University will continue to monitor its operations and look for cost containment opportunities to ensure an ongoing stable financial position.